Interior designers and architects will tell you that hardwood flooring is one of the most used options these days.

 Spills and Splashes

-Spilling and splashing water on to the bathroom floor is more a matter of “when” than “if.”
+Spilling and splashing water onto the bathroom wooden flooring is more a matter of “when” than “if.”
 And it becomes quite a frequent hassle when there are kids in the family.
 We aren’t talking about the shower or bathtub area only, but also near the sink, something as simple as washing your face could send water droplets spilling onto the floor below.

 So how does this inevitable, recurring hassle affect hardwood floors?
 Even if it is sealed with a finisher, it is not immune to moisture damage and will eventually start showing the effects.
 It will wear away at the protective coat of the finisher and may seep down through the seams.